 - Prompt to save snips before exiting – gives you a heads up if you have any unsaved captures and you try to close the program.

 - Show screen overlay when Snipping Tool – if disabled, when you are taking a screenshot, the Snipping Tool transparent overlay is no longer shown on the screen.

 The Selection pane at the bottom lets you modify settings regarding the color palette:

 - Ink Color – changes the color of the selection border when you create a snip.

-- Show selection ink after snips are captured – when enabled, the selection border is shown around the snip, using the color selected in the 'Ink Color' list.
+- Show selection ink after snips are captured – when enabled, the selection border is displayed around the screenshot, using the color shown above.

 Now that you know how to use the Snipping Tool on Windows, you can take great screenshots regardless of your operating system.
 Before you close this guide, let us know which version of the app you’re taking snips with.
 If you’re using the Windows 10 Snipping Tool, we’re curious about your reasons.
 Did you try the other options available in Windows 10?
 Let us know in the comments.